 Details of Incident

-Detectives investigating the murder of Anita Rose in Brantham have identified a potential witness after releasing CCTV images of two individuals they would like to speak to in connection with the incident.
+Detectives investigating the murder of Anita Rose in Brantham have charged a man with her murder.

 (click left/right scroll arrows on image top right to view all images)

-She was taken to Addenbrookes’ Hospital having sustained a serious head injury, where she sadly died four days later, on Sunday 28 July.
+Anita was taken to Addenbrooke's Hospital having sustained serious head and facial injuries, where she sadly died four days later on Sunday 28 July.

 Contact Information